 Like her sibling, Professor Justine Smith (PhD(Med) ’99) is a leader in her field.
 The Flinders University graduate and staff member is an internationally recognised expert in the causes, effects and treatment of uveitis - inflammation inside the eye.
 At Flinders, Professor Smith is a Research Strategic Professor in Eye and Vision Health and a Matthew Flinders Distinguished Professor.
 She is also the Executive Vice-President of the Association for Research in Vision and Ophthalmology, the world’s largest eye and vision research organisation.

 After studying her PhD at Flinders, Professor Smith met her husband Dr Binoy Appukuttan when they were both postdoctoral researchers at Oregon Health & Science University in the US.
-In response to the struggles and job losses students experienced due to COVID-19 restrictions, Professor Smith and Dr Appukuttan both generously donated to the Matthew Flinders Scholarship, which provides funding to students facing hardship during this difficult time.
+In response to the struggles and job losses students experienced due to COVID-19 restrictions, Professor Smith and Dr Appukuttan both generously donated to the Matthew Flinders Scholarship, which provides funding to students facing financial hardship.

 Dr Appukuttan also works at Flinders University, as a researcher and lecturer in Molecular Medical Science.
 His research has helped develop gene therapy products that are being trialled to treat blindness for some eye conditions.
 He hopes the support will help students focus on their studies and worry less about where their next meal is coming from.

 "We want the students to become critical thinkers and independent people but in this current environment they are struggling to work and to study," says Dr Appukuttan.
 "It’s crucial to support our students during this time so they can complete their degree."

 For over 20 years, Professors Spurrier and Smith’s mother, Dr Lesley Smith has generously donated to a range of programs at the University, including the Matthew Flinders Scholarship and Flinders University Museum of Art (FUMA).